-Research, development, collaborations and contracts compensation expenses increased in Q2 2011 and in the first half of 2011 as compared to Q2 2010 and the first half of 2010 as a result of severance payments related to a June 2011 reduction in workforce of 15 employees.
-Our research and development staff numbers following the recent reduction in workforce are now similar to one year ago.
-At June 30, 2011 we had 71 research and development staff (total staff 81) as compared to 72 (total staff 83) at June 30, 2010.
+Compensation included in research, development, collaborations and contracts expenses was lower in Q3 2011 as compared to Q3 2010 but were at similar levels year-to-date for 2011 and 2010.
+In Q3 2010 we paid out staff bonuses following the award of the TKM-Ebola contract.
+No bonuses have been paid in 2011.
+In Q2 2011 there were severance payments related to a June 2011 reduction in workforce of 15 employees.
+At September 30, 2011 we had 67 research and development staff (total staff 77) as compared to 74 (total staff 85) at September 30, 2010.

-General and administrative / General and administrative expenses were \$1.6 million in Q2 2011 as compared to \$1.1 million in Q2 2010 and were \$3.1 million for the first half of 2011 as compared to \$2.1 million for the first half of 2010.
-The increase in 2011 largely relates to legal fees incurred in respect of our lawsuit against Alnylam (see Overview for further discussion of the lawsuit).
+General and administrative / General and administrative expenses were \$1.2 million in Q3 2011 as compared to \$1.5 million in Q3 2010 and were \$4.3 million for the first nine months of 2011 as compared to \$3.6 million for the first nine months of 2010.
+The increase in 2011 year-to-date expenses largely relates to legal fees incurred in respect of our lawsuit against Alnylam (see Overview for further discussion of the lawsuit).
+Q3 2010 general and administrative expenses were higher than usual as they included costs related to our NASDAQ share listing.

 Other income (losses) / Change in fair value of warrant liability / On June 16, 2011 we completed a public offering of 1,789,900 units at a price of \$2.85 each for total proceeds, before expenses, of \$5.1 million.
 Each unit consists of one common share and one half of one common share purchase warrant.
 Each whole warrant entitles the holder to acquire one common share at a price of \$3.35.
 The warrants have a five-year term.
 We are accounting for the warrants under the authoritative guidance on accounting for derivative financial instruments indexed to, and potentially settled in, a company's own stock, on the understanding that in compliance with applicable securities laws, the registered warrants require the issuance of registered securities upon exercise and do not sufficiently preclude an implied right to net cash settlement.
 Each balance sheet date the warrants are revalued and the change in value is recorded in the consolidated statement of operations and comprehensive loss.
 We recorded a Black-Scholes value, upon issuance, of \$0.74 million.
-At June 30, 2011 we calculated a Black-Scholes value for the warrants of \$0.59 million and recorded income of \$0.15 million.
+At September 30, 2011 we calculated a Black-Scholes value for the warrants of \$0.31 million and recorded income of \$0.28 million in Q3 2011 and \$0.43 million in the first nine months of 2011.

-LIQUIDITY AND CAPITAL RESOURCES
+LIOUIDITY AND CAPITAL RESOURCES